 This Toolkit has been designed to aid compliance with the Medicines Australia Code of Conduct (the Code).
-It provides you with guidance, templates and tools to support your organisation to meet compliance with the Code, and to promote learning and development over time.

 Guidance to assist companies to develop and improve their internal company policies and procedures which govern decisions on hospitality-spend at events, to ensure events are delivered in line with the expectations of the Code.
 Reference Code Section 4.5.